 Concerned with formal study or research.
 Research conducted by experts.

 Holds the collection of books and other resources.
 Each shelf has a sign noting the range of call numbers located on the shelf.

 The name of a book or article.

 The internet addess (universal resource locater).

 When you're done with your borrowed books, return them to the library's Circulation Desk.
 If the library is closed, use the book chute located near the main door.

 Are you printing?
 Purchase a guest print card from at card dispenser located in the library's atrium.

 Cost: $5.00 (initial cost of card is $3.00 with $2.00 available for printing).
 Use the same dispenser to add money to your guest print card.

 Staff are available to assist you.

 While reading books and periodicals, use post-it notes to mark important pages and make notes.
-Post-it notes are available for purchase at the CBU Bookstore or and department stores.
+Post-it notes are available for purchase at the CBU Bookstore and department stores.